-(Cross-referenced with BUS 331).
+(Cross-referenced with BUS 331.)
 An in-depth study of personnel law from both a conceptual and a practical perspective.
-Students learn (a) the guidelines established for disciplinary actions, hiring, firing and promotion; (b) the legal response to sexual harassment in the workplace; (c) the responsibility of the employer to provide safe working conditions; (d) equal employment opportunity law; and (e) legal issues as they pertain to physical, mental, and emotional illness and disability.
+Students learn (1) the guidelines established for disciplinary actions, hiring, firing and promotion; (2) the legal response to sexual harassment in the workplace; (3) the responsibility of the employer to provide safe working conditions; (4) equal employment opportunity law; and (5) legal issues as they pertain to physical, mental, and emotional illness and disability.